austinyao2010/swim-with-a-splash/google-sheets-registration-setup.md

 - **1 Day After Event**: Parent gets thank you email with follow-up suggestions

 ## Troubleshooting:

+### CORS/Connection Issues:
+- **CORS Error**: Re-deploy the Apps Script with "Anyone" access and use the new URL
+- **Failed to fetch**: Check that the Google Apps Script URL is correct and accessible
+- **Cross-origin blocked**: Ensure deployment permissions are set to "Anyone"
+- **Still not working**: Try testing the Google Apps Script URL directly in a browser

+### Email Issues:
 - If emails aren't sending, check the Apps Script execution log
 - Make sure you've approved email and trigger permissions
 - Verify the admin email address is correct

+### Registration Sync Issues:
+- Names not showing under time slots: Check browser console for fetch errors
+- Data not updating across devices: Verify CORS is fixed and sync is working
+- Reservations not persisting: Check both localStorage and Google Sheets data
 - Check that the daily trigger is set up correctly
 - Test with events that have different dates to verify date parsing